ungap/custom-elements-builtin/README.md

 You can do the same at the beginning of `attributeChangedCallback`.

-## Accessors Caveat

-If you create custom elements via `template` nodes or `innerHTML`, their accessors might not be available until the upgrade happens.

-This is usually not an issue with server side rendered content, but it is easily an issue with _hyperHTML_, _lighterhtml_, or other template literal based projects, 'cause these expect nodes to be fully upgraded the moment these nodes are accessed.

 ### Compatible with ...

 Any engine that supports genuine ES2015 syntax and the following features: